Children's TV Levy

 In establishing and managing the skills levy, Creative Skillset works closely with the Children’s TV Skills Council to help identify key training needs and set priorities.

-The Children’s TV Skills Levy was introduced in April 2015 and so far has raised over £35,000.
+The Children’s TV Skills Levy was introduced in April 2015.

 How is the Children's TV Levy calculated and collected?